15 Perfect Spring Road Trips for When You Need to Escape Dallas

 Distance from Dallas: 200 miles, 3.5-hour drive

 Explore the subterranean side of Texas in this glorious labyrinth of river-made caves in the Highland Lakes, with a natural thermostat set to 68 degrees year-round.
 Take a guided walking tour 130 feet below the surface and discover what took place in these dark spaces centuries ago while bats sleep peacefully overhead.
 Or tap into your inner Bear Grylls and book the adrenaline-pumping Wild Cave Tour, which is limited to 12 participants eager to crawl through tight spaces to see things few humans ever do.
-End your day with some well-deserved R&R and a hot shower in a legit log cabin at nearby Log Country Cove or Canyon of the Eagles.
+End your day with some well-deserved R&R and a long, steamy shower in a legit log cabin at nearby Log Country Cove or Canyon of the Eagles.

 Distance from Dallas: 360 miles, 5.5-hour drive

 You’ll be rewarded for your drive here with not one, but two sprawling outdoor spaces, not to mention a variety of charming, vintage 1930s-era cabins.
 Highlights include Mount Magazine, the state’s tallest mountain, which looms large over the 1.2-million-acre Ozark National Forest.
 There are also great places to picnic and scout for wildlife in the considerably smaller 22,600-acre St. Francis National Forest.
 If you’ve got the need for speed (or really bumpy rides), the stretch offers more than 1,000 miles of designated off-road trails, too.

 Distance from Dallas: 520 miles, 7.5-hour drive